-This incident reminded me of a few power-driven moments during my university schooling.
+This incident from the AFLC member reminded me of a few power-driven moments during my university schooling.
 I paid my university tuition.
 Did that mean university professors worked for me?
 Maybe in principle they did.
 Perhaps, I didn’t think that way.
 They were there to educate and prepare students for future careers and hopefully many thought the same.

 “Coming together is a beginning; keeping together is progress; working together is success.” ~ Henry Ford